 Most recently, the vacant upstairs block on platforms 4/5, once the Northern Training Academy, has also undergone an extensive multi-million-pound refurbishment (funded by Northern and Network Rail) to create a new substantial Community Hub.
 Discussions are ongoing for a lease on these rooms, and we hope to see the spaces inhabited by community use very soon.

 Other projects have also developed in parallel.
 We have worked with The Prince’s Trust to provide planters at the south end of Platform 4/5, guided walks from the local rail network have been arranged alongside Bolton City of Sanctuary, and monthly open meetings have been held in the Community Room on rail heritage, music and poetry.
-During the lockdown period in 2020 we also ran a successful poetry competition with the support of ‘Live from Worktown’, and there are many more exciting plans in the pipeline to install this poetry on the platform pillars and host a multi-cultural Mela or festival as a fringe event to the Food & Drink Festival in August 2021.
-Please see our project pages for more details.
+During the lockdown period in 2020 we also ran a successful poetry competition with the support of ‘Live from Worktown’, and the winners from this competition have their work displayed on the platform pillars.